Introduction

 This pairs well with agent swarms.
 Instead of running multiple copies of the same task, you run different specialized agents that each handle one aspect of your workflow.

-Combining .cwt Workflows with Cron Scheduling
+Combining with Cron Scheduling

 Common patterns: